[Old post warning. This is from 10 years ago and a peek into our family life!]

 I have serious allergies to pollen, grasses, and especially hay.
 The allergies can be debilitating and it takes a toll in health and cleaning, but it is part of my life since I am married to a man who loves to be outdoors and work on the land.
 He is not a farmer, but a businessman; nevertheless, he has never outgrown that desire to get on a tractor and find something to do!

-His (our) idea of raising responsible children is to teach them to work alongside him.
-He learned his work ethic growling up on a dairy farm, and wanted to teach our kids the same kind of self-discipline since it often translates into creating mature, creative, capable adults.
+Our idea of raising responsible children was to have our boys work alongside my husband.
+He learned his work ethic growling up on a dairy farm, and wanted to teach our kids the same kind of self-discipline and work ethic since it often translates into creating mature, creative, capable adults.

-This is something I may never grow to love, but I am learning to be thankful.
-He has tried hard to keep the dust outside, showering and changing clothes.
-I am trying to get to where I can do it (from inside our home) with a smile on my face, and more importantly, peace and contentment in my heart.
+The guys try hard to keep the dust outside, showering and changing clothes.
+I am getting where I can do it (from inside our home) with a smile on my face, and more importantly, peace and contentment in my heart.

 First, there is the cutting.